Chaiudbbhd/task-manager/README.md

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```

+**Create a superbase account and get API key and modify the changes in configurations

 **Use GitHub Codespaces**